 2002: While Springsteen's opener was a highlight of the show, it ended on a down note with a dreadlocked and out-of-breath Axl Rose leading his crew of replacement Guns 'N' Roses members through their first big TV performance and the band's first American performance since the mid-1990s.

 2001: Performing for the second year in a row, Britney Spears gives a memorable rendition of "I'm a Slave 4 U" with a snake wrapped over her shoulders.

-2001: Michael Jackson returns to the spotlight with a surprise appearance near the end of *NSYNC's performance of "Pop."
+2001: Michael Jackson (arm raised) returns to the spotlight with a surprise appearance near the end of *NSYNC's performance of "Pop."
 The King of Pop showed off his signature dance moves while then-*NSYNC member Justin Timberlake beat-boxed in the background.

 2000: Leading off the show, rapper Eminem gives a memorable performance of "The Real Slim Shady" that started outside Radio City Music Hall with more than a hundred lookalikes at his side.
 He led his clones inside the building and down the aisles to kick off the show.

 2000: Performing "Oops… I Did it Again," Britney Spears rips off her black suit to reveal a flesh-colored bodysuit underneath, causing many viewers to squint to make sure the pop singer was actually still clothed.